HMS Buffalo (1813): Post-script

 The tsunami of 22 May 1960 briefly exposed the wreck as water retreated.
 People who ran out to see it had to retreat again as the sea level returned to normal.

-A team of maritime archaeologists and volunteer divers led by the South Australian Government’s State Heritage Branch located the wreck site in April 1986.
-The wreck of HMS Buffalo is still visible today at Buffalo Beach off Whitianga.
-The wreck is only visible from the air at low tide and in clear water conditions.
+A team of maritime archaeologists and volunteer divers led by the South Australian Government's State Heritage Branch relocated the wreck site in April 1986.
+The team had to excavate through sand to then record the wreck.
+They completed several trenches and reported bad visibility when trying to record the hull remains.

+Occasionally, the wreck of HMS Buffalo is still visible at Buffalo Beach off Whitianga, however, it is only visible from the air at low tide and in clear water conditions.
 The GPS co-ordinates for the location of the wreck are 36°49′36.20″S 175°42′20.0″E.

 In 2009 the Deployable Hydrographic Survey Unit of the Royal New Zealand Navy located the wreck using side-scan sonar and dived on the wreck using snorkels.
 Much of the wreck has been broken up by storms with the remaining timbers of the hull still in solid condition despite over 150 years in the ocean.
 The wreck has been charted by Land Information New Zealand.

+In 2018, materials from the wreck site held in the Mercury Bay Museum underwent archaeological recording and contributed to understanding how the vessel was constructed.

+Since the 1986 archaeological excavation, the site hadn't been visited by professional maritime archaeologists.
+Until archaeologists dived it in 2019 and found all the sand naturally protecting the wreck as seen in 1986 had been scoured out.
+The archaeologists, in discussion with the Mercury Bay Museum, identified the wreck site was at risk of rapid degradation while presenting an opportunity to complete a comprehensive archaeological survey.
+In response, the volunteer-led HMS Buffalo Re-examination Project was established with the Australasian Institute for Maritime Archaeology's Scholarship, supported by Heritage New Zealand Pouhere Taonga (HNZPT) and financial support from Whitianga businesses.
+The Project, through education and archaeological survey, promoted maritime archaeology and the vessel's history, both locally and nationally.